 - Rosemary Flat Bread

-What kind of tomatoes are best for Caprese Salad?
+What kind of tomatoes are best for Caprese salad?

 Can I use dried basil instead of fresh?

 Fresh basil leaves are recommended for this salad recipe as they give a vibrant flavor and aroma.
 Dried basil does not have the same fresh flavor and may alter the classic taste of the salad.
+If you don’t have fresh basil, try 1 teaspoon of dried basil and taste.

-What is Peach Caprese Salad?
+What is peach Caprese salad?

-Add peaches to the mix of your salad recipe!
+Add peaches to the mix of your salad Caprese recipes!
 You can make it the traditional way with sliced peaches layered in between the tomatoes, mozzarella, and basil.
-Or you can cut the peaches and mix them into the salad.
+Or you can cut the peaches and mix them into the chopped salad.
 Personally, I think I would skip the tomatoes and just add the peaches with the cheese and basil.
 Yum!

-- Cucumber Tomato Salad
+- Vegetable Greek Salad

 - Cranberry Apple Spinach Salad